-My name is Zoe Hepplewhite and I have been a co-opted Governor at Willow Fields Primary School since 2015.
+My name is Zoe Hepplewhite and I have been a co-opted Governor at Willow Wood Primary School since 2015.
 At present I am on the School Improvement Committee and link Governor for Maths.
 I have worked in the Further Education sector for almost 20 years delivering various ICT, maths and English courses in the community as well as being a NVQ assessor for Business Admin.
 Prior to this I worked for Sunderland City Council.
 I look forward to working with the Head teacher and staff to continue moving the School forward.

 Iain Kay has 33 years experience as a Governor across 10 schools in the city – primary, secondary and special.
 He is currently also an LEA Governor on the KS1 PRU.
 He was invited to join the governing body here in November 2018.

 Between 1987 and 2012 he was involved a regional Education Business Partnership that assisted schools to make better links with industry and the world of work.